SidneyFC17/fieloelr/doc/UC-ELR-0007-Create Module Response.md

    8. The system automatically completes the “Number of Attempts” field
    9. The system verifies that the “Number of Attempts” is less than the “Attempts Allowed” of the related module
    10. The system verifies that the related course subscription mode is manual and the related course status already exists for the member
-   11. The system automatically fills the “Course Status” field in the module response
+   11. The system automatically fills in the “Course Status” field with the existing course status
    12. The system verifies that “IsApproved” field is set to “false”
    13. The system saves the module response
    14. The system displays the module response detail page with the options to Edit or Delete